Xinwen-Liu-Wendy/Multilingual-Visual-Question-Answering-mVQA/README.md

   <img width="400" height="400" src="./model architecture.png">
 </p>

-## Reproduce experiments
+## Code
-All the data loading, preprocessing, model, training and evaluation codes are provided in .ipynb.
+All the data loading, preprocessing, model construction, training and evaluation codes are provided in .ipynb.
+Each model contains its own jupyter notebook (.ipynb).
 Models were built from scratch, referencing the source codes of transformer models in Huggingface.

 ## Performance
 In our experiments, we found ViT + mBART has the best performance for F1 score (0.3427) while ViTMAE + mT5 has the best performance on BLEU metric (0.2650).
 Following are the demonstration results of our model (ViT + mBART) in three languages.
 Q represents question, A represents answer, Pred represents prediction results from the model.